EmiReese/FetchGoat/README.md

 # FetchGoat
-Enclosed is a summary of the impactful contributions I made during my tenure at FetchGoat.
+Enclosed is a summary of the impactful contributions I made during my time at FetchGoat.
 Given the confidential nature of the company's portal, accessible exclusively to clients and internal stakeholders, this description provides a glimpse into my achievements.
 My dedicated efforts spanned from January 2023 to the conclusion of November 2023.

 [ERe_Portfolio (1).docx](https://github.com/EmiReese/FetchGoat/files/13864845/ERe_Portfolio.1.docx)
 [ERe_Portfolio.docx](https://github.com/EmiReese/FetchGoat/files/13864844/ERe_Portfolio.docx)